-Some research suggests that postmenopausal women who take calcium and vitamin D supplements may have a lower risk of developing cancer of any kind compared to those who don’t take these supplements.
+Some research suggests that postmenopausal women who take calcium and vitamin D supplements may have a lower risk of developing cancer of any kind compared to those who did not take these supplements.
 But a large study of more than 36,000 postmenopausal women found that taking calcium and vitamin D supplements did not lower their risk of breast cancer.

-One study suggests that taking calcium and vitamin D supplements together may reduce risk of colon cancer.
+One study suggests that taking calcium and vitamin D supplements together may reduce the risk of colon cancer.
 Population studies suggest that people who have higher levels of vitamin D in the blood have a lower risk of developing colorectal cancer.
 But again, the evidence isn't entirely clear.
 Another study examining postmenopausal women who took calcium and vitamin D supplements found that they did not have a lower risk of colorectal cancer.
-In addition, researchers don't know how much vitamin D you would need to take to get any potential benefit.
+In addition, researchers don't know how much vitamin D you would need to take to get a benefit.

 Seasonal Affective Disorder (SAD)

-Population studies find that people who have lower levels of vitamin D are more likely to develop type 2 diabetes than people who have higher levels of vitamin D. But there is no evidence that taking vitamin D can help prevent or treat type 2 diabetes.
+Population studies suggest that people who have lower levels of vitamin D are more likely to develop type 2 diabetes than people who have higher levels of vitamin D. But there is no evidence that taking vitamin D can help prevent or treat type 2 diabetes.

 One study found that giving infants doses of 2,000 IU per day of vitamin D during the first year of life may help protect them from developing type 1 diabetes when they are older.

-Population studies suggest that people with low levels of vitamin D have a greater risk of developing heart disease, including heart attack, stroke, and heart failure compared to people with higher levels of vitamin D. Low levels of vitamin D may increase the risk of calcium build-up in the arteries.
-Calcium build-up is part of the plaque that forms in arteries when you have atherosclerosis and can lead to a heart attack or stroke.
+Population studies suggest that people with low levels of vitamin D have a greater risk of developing heart disease, including heart attack, stroke, and heart failure compared to people with higher levels of vitamin D. Low levels of vitamin D may increase the risk of calcium build up in the arteries.
+Calcium build up is part of the plaque that forms in arteries when you have atherosclerosis and can lead to a heart attack or stroke.
 Other population studies show that people with lower levels of vitamin D are more likely to have risk factors for heart disease, including high blood pressure, type 2 diabetes, obesity, and high cholesterol.